 The GCSE course proper starts in the Fourth Year, and thus it is possible for pupils to opt for Ancient History at this point if they wish.
 Pupils have to study four topics, and there is no longer any coursework module.
 For the four papers, we study: the Persian Empire and their wars of attempted conquest against the Greeks; the development of democracy in Athens from the tyrannies which preceded it; the foundation of Rome from the mythical period of Romulus through to the origins of the republican political system; and finally the wars between Carthage and Rome, focusing on Hannibal, the charismatic Carthaginian leader who so nearly brought Rome to her knees.

 All ancient authors are read in translation, and so no knowledge of Latin or Greek is needed or assumed.
-In 2019 (pre-CAGs/TAGs) almost half the candidates achieved a 9.
+In 2022 57% achieved a 9 and 82% achieved an 8 or 9.

 Hugh Price (hugh.price@abingdon.org.uk)